jlin157/FNMA-Loan-Performance-Forecast/README.md

 In the training data, the response variables we wish to predict are:

-     NMONTHS, the number of months until the mortgage is taken from the books due to foreclosure, prepayment, etc..
+     NMONTHS, the number of months until the mortgage is taken from the books due to foreclosure, prepayment, etc.

      FORCLOSED is a boolean variable that indicates whether the mortgage foreclosed (True) or not (False)